xebiarohan/Javascript/2_Basics.md

     - First way is used use '//' for single line comments
     - /\* \*/ for multi line comments

-15. Objects : for the key the colons are not important
+15. Objects : for the key the quotes are not important
     - We can have even functions as a value in object
     - Example